PackeTsar/meraki-cli/README.md

 2. Save your API key to a config file.
 See the "[Using a Config File](#using-a-config-file)" section for more info on how to do this.
 3. Use the `-k <api_key>` or `--apiKey <api_key>` argument at the top level of the command like `meraki -k <api_key>`

+You can obtain a Meraki API key by:
+- Logging into the Meraki Dashboard
+- Clicking your user name in the top right corner
+- Browsing to **My profile**
-You can obtain a Meraki API key by logging into the Meraki dashboard, clicking your user name in the top right corner, browsing to **My profile**, and then view the 'API Access' section near the bottom of the page.
-Click on the '**Generate new API key**' button and copy down your new API key before saving.
+- View the 'API Access' section near the bottom of the page
+- Click on the '**Generate new API key**' button and copy down your new API key before saving.
 It will be a long hexadecimal string.

-> Note: The API key seen above is a public one Meraki provides for testing against their sandbox networks.
+> Note: The API key seen in the examples above is a public one Meraki provides for testing against their sandbox networks.
+Feel free to use it for testing things out, but sometimes it gets overused and is throttled by Meraki.
 All the output examples shown below use that key.

 ## A Few Starting Commands